osct/knowledge-base-for-wordpress/docs/amCharts-plugin.rst

    :align: center

-Add map into the page content
+Add map in a page

 Chart tools: Use this field to enter a user-friendly slug (ID) for your chart that can be used in shortcodes, i.e. [amcharts id="chart-1"]